 Additional metrics

-The yield, spread, and duration of a fund are calculated based on the inferred cash flows.
+The yield, spread and duration of a fund are calculated based on the inferred cash flows.

 Yield

 The yield of a fund is the value that discounts the visible cash flows to the implied market value (IMV).
 In other words the yield r balances the equation: